Common Name: St. John's wort

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Tolerates wide range of soils.
 Thrives on sandy soils in full sun.
 Less floriferous in part shade.
 Evergreen in warm winter climates.
 Usually dies to the ground or suffers some tip dieback in cold winter climates, but blooms on new growth and comes back nicely each spring.
 In areas where it does not die in winter, shear or mow plants in late winter or early spring every 2-3 years to renew and induce new growth.
 Spreads rapidly by underground stems and can spread aggressively in ideal growing conditions.
 Plant 18" apart for use as a ground cover.

-Ground cover, rock gardens, border fronts, naturalized plantings.
-Also good for stabilizing embankments or hillsides.
-Good for planting under trees where it competes well with shallow tree roots.
-Allan Armitage calls this "one of the finest ground covers available."
+Mass as a ground cover.
+Rock gardens, border fronts, naturalized plantings.
+Edger for open woodland gardens.
+Also effective massed on slopes, hillsides or embankments for stabilizing soils.
+Plant under trees where it competes well with shallow tree roots.
+Allan Armitage calls the species "one of the finest ground covers available".